Bahadirozen51/NF1-Smart-Redirector-Model/README.md

 📂 **Data Transparency Note:** To maintain architectural cleanliness and bypass server session timeouts, all secondary ensemble states and reference crystal coordinates listed above are permanently archived as open-source standalone files within the separate sub-directory: `/alphafold_models/ensemble_and_references/`

 📌 **Core Biophysical Manifesto:** *"The redirector reshapes the stochastic occupancy-weighted accessibility landscape rather than enforcing deterministic inhibition."* As proven by our stochastic solver, our open structure successfully undergoes a probabilistic population shift.
 Instead of a binary active/inactive state, the system explores a visco-elastic continuum ensemble, exhibiting realistic conformational breathing and residence time-dependent signaling leakage bursts.

+### 5. Delay-Induced Hopf Transitions & Bounded Oscillatory Manifolds

+To evaluate the impact of intracellular response latencies (e.g., cascade propagation delay, transcription lag, or receptor recycling kinetics) without altering the core legacy ODE engines, an isolated stochastic delay-differential framework is implemented.

+*   **Mathematical Execution:** Subjected to explicit temporal distributed feedback ($\tau_{steps} = 60$) and ambient cellular noise ($\sigma = 0.05$), the system transitions away from static fixed-point convergence via a critical **Delay-Induced Hopf Bifurcation**.
+*   **Topological Behavior:** The trajectory breaks the idealized, static $R = 1.58$ boundary and anchors tightly into a robust, macroscopically bounded **Stable Limit Cycle Attractor**.
+*   **Biophysical Conclusion:** This multi-scale simulation confirms that the *de novo* designed **SRX-RNA01** construct does not require an artificial complete shutoff of the pathway to maintain homeostatic safety; instead, under realistic biological latencies, it safely confines runaway oncogenic cascades into a controlled, periyodik cellular oscillator.

 ---